 Facebook Groups: How Schools Can Utilise This Feature

-Content is currently being prioritised with high engagement, and there are many strategies that schools could incorporate to take advantage of this.
-A representative could join a local parenting group and listen to the conversation about concerns they are having within the broader community.
+A representative of the school, such as the principal, could join a local parenting group and listen to the conversation about concerns they are having within the broader community.

 Bear in mind, however, with more channels for communication comes more of a need for comment moderation, which can be time-consuming.

 Groups can be a great way to build better, strong relationships with parents and should be considered as part of a broader Facebook marketing strategy.